irblaster/ESP8266-HTTP-IR-Blaster/README.md

 More details can be found here:  https://www.irblaster.info/wifi_ir.html

 https://www.irblaster.info is a manufacture of ir repeater systems, ir blasters, ir emitters, and ir receivers.
 We also specialize in home and industial automation.
-Please contact us with any of your project needs.
+Our complete line of automation products is available at https://ezmation.com  Please contact us with any of your project needs.
 We are always more than happy to help.